gaui/Deployer/README.md

 	Continue?
 (Y/N)

 ### Multiple deployment environments
-It's possible to deploy to multiple environments in one go.
+It's also possible to deploy to multiple environments in one go.
 You simply specify environments seperated by a comma `,`

 **Example:**